-Spectrum meets Ruth Knox, who is taking on a new role in her career journey as an optometrist director of Specsavers in Elgin, Scotland.
+Spectrum meets Ruth Knox, who after a stint in New Zealand is taking on a new role in her career journey as an optometrist director in Elgin, Scotland.

 Tell us about yourself

 Born and bred in Lossiemouth, on the Scottish Moray coast, I left there to study in Glasgow and settled in the city for some years after university.
 I moved to New Zealand, initially as a six month working holiday as an optometrist, which ended up in permanent residency with my partner, but a seven year itch has brought me home to family and friends in Moray.
 We’ve settled back into the fantastic lifestyle we are so lucky to enjoy here in Moray, although we do still enjoy some holidays abroad in New Zealand.